whoisaldo/FadeEmpire/README.md

 ## 📝 Notes

 - This is a **freelance project** for a local barbershop
-- Static site - no backend required
+- **Pure static website** - HTML, CSS, and JavaScript only
+- No backend, no build process, no frameworks (except React for booking form)
 - Booking handled via WhatsApp/SMS (no server-side processing)
 - All images are optimized for web (mobile/tablet/desktop variants)
+- Python/Node.js mentioned only as optional local development server tools

 ## 👨‍💻 Developer